This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 The Victorian Government is continuing to implement initiatives to prevent child sexual abuse from occurring in schools and, where it does occur, to help ensure effective responses.

 Victorian schools must meet Victoria’s Child Safe Standards.
-The Victorian Government continues to support schools to comply with their obligations under the Child Safe Standards, including through updating the , and providing further templates and guidance.
+The Victorian Government continues to support schools to comply with their obligations under the Child Safe Standards, including through updating the PROTECT , and providing further templates and guidance.

 The Victorian Government has started targeted consultation with schools that have boarding facilities about proposals to strengthen the powers of the Victorian Registration and Qualifications Authority to monitor compliance of such facilities with Victoria’s Child Safe Standards.